jelmer/upstream-ontologist/readme_tests/aiozipkin/README.rst

 jaeger_ supports zipkin_ span format as result it is possible to use *aiozipkin* with jaeger_ server.
 You just need to specify *jaeger* server address and it should work out of the box.
 Not need to run local zipkin server.
-For more informations see tests and jaeger_ documentation.
+For more information see tests and jaeger_ documentation.

 .. image:: https://raw.githubusercontent.com/aio-libs/aiozipkin/master/docs/jaeger.png
     :alt: jaeger ui animation